bmasch/salmonIPM/README.md

 # salmonIPM

 This is the development repo for `salmonIPM`, an `R` package for fitting integrated population models to salmon data.
-Click [here](https://ebuhle.github.io/salmonIPM) for the full vignette.

 ## Installation